albertvisser/server-stuff/readme.rst

 Nginx-config
 ============

-When I transferred my system from Ubuntu to Linux Mint I also decided to trade in Apache for Nginx.
+When I transferred my system from Ubuntu to Linux Mint I also decided to trade in Lighttpd for Nginx.
 It took me quite some time to get to grips with it and I found myself building and copying and rearranging config files all of the time.
 I'd read some about Fabric, a Python package to facilitate that kind of stuff, read it again and decided to give it a try - and it turned out very satisfactory indeed.

 Besides the actual Nginx configuration files (or rather: includes) I collected some other configurations here so they are centralized and version controlled as well.
 And of course the script to manage it all is here.